dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

   - openshift
   - kubernetes
   - operators
-description: CoreOS On-cluster Image Layering in OpenShift 4.19 allows modifications to node the operating system.
+description: CoreOS On-cluster Image Layering in OpenShift allows modifications to node the operating system.
 This detailed walk through customizes the node operating system image by adding RPMs to support autofs.
 ---

-CoreOS On-cluster Image Layering in OpenShift 4.19 allows modifications to node the operating system.
+CoreOS On-cluster Image Layering added in OpenShift 4.19 allows modifications to the node operating system.
 This detailed walk through customizes the node operating system image by adding RPMs to support autofs.

 In [part 2][14] we will configure autofs and enable automatic filesystem mounting across cluster nodes.